Marshawn Lynch isn’t the only NFL star who looks much different than he did in high school

 Sam Darnold gave himself high marks for his debut, and he earned it

-The rookie completed 16 of 21 pass attempts for 198 yards and a pair of touchdowns on the way to a one-sided Jets win over the Lions.
+The rookie completed 16 of 21 pass attempts for 198 yards and a pair of touchdowns on the way to a one-sided Jets’ win over the Lions.

 What Fans are Talking About